Faroese króna: Bank transfers

 For international bank transfers, including credit card transfers, the ISO code has to be given.
 The Faroese króna has no official ISO 4217 code, so DKK is used for all credit card statements for visitors and international transfers of krónur (unless some other currency is used).
-Still transfers between Denmark and the Faroe Islands count as international with corresponding fees, and the Faroe Islands have its own IBAN and BIC codes with FO in them.
+Still transfers between Denmark and the Faroe Islands count as international with corresponding fees, and the Faroe Islands have their own IBAN and BIC codes with FO in them.

 Numismatics

 Faroese banknotes are no longer available to collectors from Danmarks Nationalbank since their web shop was closed at the end of 2023.
 Postverk Føroya, the Faroese postal service now known as Posta, used to be the sole supplier of Faroese banknotes to collectors, but does not sell banknotes anymore.